nisharas/kubecuro/CAPABILITIES.md

 If you have encountered a production issue caused by a "Logic Gap" that Kubecuro didn't catch, please [Open an Issue](https://github.com/nisharas/kubecuro/issues) with the tag `[Logic Gap]`.

 ---
+*Built with ❤️ by Nishar A Sunkesala and the Kubecuro Community | Powered by FixMyK8s*